The Solid Time of Change was Randophonic radio’s main focus from May 2016 through October 2017.

-A countdown of the 661 greatest records of the so-called Prog Rock Era, an overlong yet incomplete history of whatever the hell happened in not all music, not even most of it, but definitely in a bunch of it between 1965 and 1979, particulary the five years in the middle (1969-74).
+A countdown of the 661 greatest records of the so-called Prog Rock Era, an overlong yet incomplete history of whatever the hell happened in not all music, but definitely in a bunch of it between 1965 and 1979, particularly the five years in the middle (1969-74).

 What is Prog Rock, and does it somehow differ from Progressive Rock, or for that matter, rock that merely progresses?
-These may seem simple questions but they are in fact doors that open unto some of the most complex enigmas of this split-atomic age, and thus as good an argument as any for a year’s worth of radio.
+These may seem simple questions but they are in fact doors that open unto some of the most complex enigmas of this split-atomic age, and thus as good an argument as any for more than a year’s worth of radio.

 THE SOLID TIME ITSELF